mtgjson/mtgjson-website/docs/changelog/README.md

 - Support for pioneer in `legalities`.
 #### Changed
 - `prices` map will only contain one entry for each field, maximum
-	- Full price data can be found in the new `Prices` file :)
+	- Full price data can be found in the new `AllPrices` file :)

 #### Deprecated
 - `frameEffect` slated for removal in 4.7.0, superseded by `frameEffects`.